tomrcc/docsy-hugo-cloudcannon-template/content/en/docs/Snippets/list-of-snippets.md

 ### Cards

 You can use the card snippet to insert a single card.
+This could be a plain card, or a code card like below, which supports syntax highlighting when a programming language is specified.

 {{< card-code header="Code Card" lang="js" >}}const highlighting = "Highlights code based on the language specified"